bobafetthotmail/folder2ram/README.md

 -fixed two bugs reported in fs2ram bugtracker (can now mount folders already inside tmpfs, moved examples in another folder)

+--weird folder compression is removed, left compression as an optional script

+--removed autostart after installation

 TODO:

-remove weird folder compression -- in progress

-remove autostart after installation

 remove configuration choices (so that by default it does nothing)